 History and Updates

 This policy applies to all Purdue University Operations worldwide.
-Any Vehicle driven while conducting University Business or for any other University purpose must be operated in a safe and courteous manner.
-Vehicles must be operated in compliance with all applicable laws and Purdue policies.
+Any Vehicle driven while conducting University Business must be operated in a safe and courteous manner.
+Vehicles must be operated in compliance with all applicable laws and University policies.

 The use of Vehicles is necessary to almost all programs and activities of Purdue University.
 Given the number of Vehicles in use and the total miles driven, it is necessary to have policies in place to manage the risks associated with the use of Vehicles.
-The University’s primary concern is to avoid injuries and property damage to Purdue people and the general public by promoting the safe operation of Vehicles used for University Business or for any other University purposes.
+The University’s primary concern is to avoid injuries and property damage to Purdue people and the general public by promoting the safe operation of Vehicles used for University Business.
 Accidents may cause injuries, fatalities, and property damage, and may also result in claims against the University arising from third party liability, property damage, worker’s compensation injuries, and business interruption.

-This document establishes University policy for operating any Vehicle while conducting University Business or for any other University purposes.
+This document establishes University policy for operating any Vehicle while conducting University Business.
 It defines the procedures that are in place to minimize the potential for accidents and losses, and serves as a guide to departments in managing those Vehicles under their control.

-All units, students, faculty, staff, and volunteers of Purdue University.
+All units, Students, faculty, staff and Volunteers of the University.

 There are no units or persons excluded from the requirements of this policy.

 Administrators, Managers, and Supervisors